- 1 Objectives

 - Remove as much air from the bag as possible and seal it closed.

 - Add 1 tsp (5 ml) of the chilled isopropyl alcohol to the solution and hold the mixture at eye level.
 You’re looking for a separation of material that shows up as a white layer on top.
-That’s the DNA of the banana!
+That’s the DNA of the strawberry!

 Part 2: Fingerprinting